-Highlighted in red are projects removed from the HPUN list by TAC vote in 2024
+Highlighted in red are new projects added to the HPUN list by TAC vote in 2025

 CHAPTER 8: FINANCING

 Federal Funding Sources

 Federal revenue sources include the 18.4 cents per gallon tax on gasoline and 24.4 cents per gallon tax on diesel fuel.
 Other sources include various taxes on tires, truck and trailer sales, and heavy vehicle use.